Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 Improving Customer Experiences

 The insurance industry is notorious for its slow tech implementations and low customer touchpoints.
-Typically, insurance companies interact less with customers than businesses in other industries.
+Typically, many insurers interact less with customers than businesses in other industries.

-As a result, many insurers struggle to gain insights into their customers, making it difficult to develop personalized products.
+As a result, many insurance executives struggle to gain insights into their customers, making it difficult to develop personalized products.

 Moreover, customers expect personalized products and services that prioritize the customer experience.
 Customers are more likely to interact with insurance carriers who recognize and validate their needs.